pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/metrics.md

 | `http_request_duration_milliseconds` | histogram | Histogram of request latencies in milliseconds. |
 | `http_requests_total` | counter | Total number of HTTP requests. |
 | `insight_application_total` | gauge | Number of applications currently controlled by control plane. |

+## Health Checking

+The below components expose their endpoint for health checking.
+- server
+- ops
+- piped
+- launcher (only when you run with designating the `launcher-admin-port` option.)

+The spec of the health check endpoint is as below.
+- Path: `/healthz`
+- Port: the same as admin server's port.
+9085 by default.